+The Redistricting Commission is a creature of the Constitution, which requires that it be comprised of fourteen members, of whom five must be registered Democrats, 1 five must be registered Republicans, and four must not be registered as a member of either party.
+(Cal.
+Const., art.
+XXI, § 2, subd. (a)(2).)
 The State Auditor selects commissioners from a broad, diverse, and qualified pool of applicants.
 (Gov. Code, §§ 8251 et seq.)
 She removes from the applicant pool individuals with a conflict of interest (such as having served in or run for statewide elected office).
 (Id., § 8252, subd. (a)(2).)
-An independent Applicant Review Panel, comprised of licensed independent auditors, then selects the sixty most qualified applicants, comprised of 20 Democrats, 20 Republicans, and 20 belonging to neither party.
+An independent Applicant Review Panel, comprised of licensed independent auditors, then selects the sixty most qualified applicants, who must include 20 Democrats, 20 Republicans, and 20 belonging to neither party.
 The statutory qualification criteria for these sixty are "relevant analytical skills, ability to be impartial, and appreciation of California's diverse demographics and geography."
 (Id., § 8252, subd. (d).)

+Prop.
+11 refers to the largest and second-largest political parties in California by registration.
+Those are currently the Democratic and Republican parties, respectively. (continued...)

-Leaders of the Democratic and Republican parties in the Legislature then preview this group of 60 qualified applicants and may strike up to 8 individuals in each subset of 20 to further minimize perceived or actual partisan leanings.
+Once the auditors have chosen a group of the 60 most qualified applicants, leaders of the Democratic and Republican parties in the Legislature may strike up to eight individuals in each subset of 20 to further minimize perceived or actual partisan leanings.
 (Id., § 8252, subd. (e).)
-From the remaining pool of candidates, the State Auditor randomly selects three Democratic, three Republican, and two unaffiliated candidates to be the first eight members of the Redistricting Commission.
+From the remaining pool of candidates, the State Auditor randomly selects three Democratic, three Republican, and two candidates of neither party to be the first eight members of the Redistricting Commission.
 (Id., § 8252, subd. (f).)

 The first eight members then select the final six members at public meetings conducted according to the Bagley-Keene Open Meeting Act.
 (Cal.
 Code Regs., tit.
 2, § 60858, subd. (d).)
 The statutory criteria require the final six to be chosen "to ensure the commission reflects this state's diversity, including, but not limited to, racial, ethnic, geographic, and gender diversity" as well as for "relevant analytical skills and the ability to be impartial."
 (Gov. Code, § 8252, subd. (g).)
 This statute implements section 2 of article XXI of the California Constitution, which requires that the Commission be "reasonably representative of this State's diversity."
 Prop.
 11 expressly forbids the use of formulas or specific ratios to achieve this diversity.
 (Gov. Code, § 8252, subd. (g).)
 By regulation, when selecting the final six members, the first eight must vote on a slate of six candidates.
 (Cal.
 Code Regs., tit.
 2, § 60860, subd. (b).)
-Each slate of six must include two Democrats, two Republicans, and two unaffiliated candidates.
-(Id., § 60860, subd.
+Each slate of six must include two Democrats, two Republicans, and two candidates of neither party.
+(Id., § 60860, subd. (d).)

-(d).)
 The candidates in each slate must reflect California's diversity and must also have the relevant analytical skills and ability to be impartial.
 (Id., § 60860, subd. (f).)
+All 14 members serve a ten-year term that ends upon the appointment of the first member of the succeeding Redistricting Commission.
+(Cal.
+Const., art.
+XXI, § 2, subd. (c)(4).)